confuzledandlost/confuzledandlost.github.io/README.md

 # Brandon Robinson – Portfolio Website

-This is my personal portfolio site, built with **React**, **Tailwind CSS**, and **Framer Motion**, to showcase my programming projects, course history, military experience, and resume.
+This is my personal portfolio site, built with **React**, **CSS**, and **Framer Motion**, to showcase my programming projects, course history, military experience, and resume.
 It features interactive components like dark mode, project modals, and course filtering.

 ## 🚀 Features